-List of Marketing Mistakes Law Firms Should Avoid in 2018
+List of Marketing Mistakes Law Firms Should Avoid

 Over the last decade I’ve seen a growing number of law firms embracing digital marketing.
 However, there are still many law firms that still are behind the times when it comes to marketing their firm online.
 It’s not just the small law firms or the solo practitioners that make these mistakes.
 I’ve seen many of these issues in large and even global law firms.